 According to the Insurance Institute for Highway Safety, on average, a motor vehicle runs through a red light every 20 minutes at each intersection.

 California’s Vehicle Code, Section 21453(A) prohibits a driver from failing to stop at a red signal (often called the “red light”).
-In San Francisco, the total fine for a red light ticket is approximate $436.
+In California, the total fine for a red light ticket is approximate $436.
 This moving violation puts one point on your driving record and may trigger an increase in your insurance premiums.

 If you pay the red light ticket, it means that you are entering a guilty plea and will be convicted.
 Instead, hire a traffic ticket attorney who can fight to have the citation reduced to a less serious offense for a non-moving violation so the points can be avoided.